BTI-US/Lotso-Twitter-Auth/README.md

     F->>U: Display promotion code
 ```

+#### Explanation of this Parent User Diagram

+Based on the selected Mermaid sequence diagram, here's the step-by-step process for the Parent User to claim the airdrop and share the promotion code:

+1. **User Action**: The Parent User completes the required steps and clicks 'Check Eligibility' on the Frontend.
+2. **Eligibility Check**: The Frontend sends a GET request to the Backend `/check-purchase` endpoint with the user's address as a parameter.
+3. **Backend Processing**: The Backend checks if the user has purchased the $Lotso 1st generation token.
+4. **Airdrop Server Query**: If the purchase status is not logged in the database, the Backend sends a GET request to the Airdrop Server `/check_eligibility` endpoint with the user's address as a parameter.
+5. **Eligibility Status**: The Airdrop Server returns the purchase status to the Backend, which then forwards it to the Frontend.
+6. **Display Result**: The Frontend displays the purchase status to the user.
+If the user has not purchased, the process ends here.
+7. **Promotion Code Request**: If the user has purchased, the user clicks 'Generate Promotion Code', and the Frontend sends a GET request to the Backend `/generate-promotion-code` endpoint with the user's address as a parameter.
+8. **Promotion Code Generation**: The Backend checks if the user has finished the required steps and generates a promotion code for the user, then returns it to the Frontend.
+9. **Display Promotion Code**: The Frontend displays the promotion code to the user.
+10. **User Shares Code**: If the user is eligible, they share the promotion code.
+11. **Airdrop Verification**: The user clicks 'Claim Airdrop', and the Frontend sends a GET request to the Backend `/check-airdrop-amount` endpoint with the user's address and step as parameters.
+12. **Airdrop Calculation**: The Backend queries the airdrop amount from the database.
+13. **Airdrop Amount Query**: The Backend returns the available airdrop amount to the Frontend.
+14. **Airdrop Determination**: The Frontend reads the contract from the Blockchain to check the available airdrop amount.
+15. **Display Airdrop Amount**: The Frontend displays the airdrop amount to the user.
+16. **Airdrop Confirmation**: The user clicks 'Confirm Airdrop', and the Frontend sends a transaction to the Blockchain to claim the airdrop.
+17. **Final Reward Calculation**: The Blockchain returns the transaction result to the Frontend.
+18. **Airdrop Reward Request**: The Frontend displays the transaction result and a promotion code to the user.
+19. **Reward Transaction Processing**: The user clicks 'Claim Airdrop', and the Frontend logs the user's airdrop claim by sending a GET request to the Backend `/log-airdrop` endpoint with the user's address as a parameter.
+20. **Airdrop Reward Delivery**: The Backend logs the airdrop claim in the database and returns the airdrop logging status to the Frontend, which then displays the transaction success result to the user.

 #### Child User: (This user uses the promotion code shared by the parent user to claim the airdrop)

+- **User (U)**: The end-user interacting with the frontend.
+- **Frontend (F)**: The user interface that interacts with the user and the backend.
+- **Backend (B)**: The server-side component that handles user eligibility, airdrop claims, and promotion code generation.
+- **Airdrop Server (S)**: The server that manages airdrop rewards and logging.
+- **Blockchain (BC)**: The blockchain network that processes airdrop transactions.
+- **Twitter Server (T)**: The server that checks user Twitter interactions.

 ```mermaid
 sequenceDiagram